 Don’t neglect the power of the purse.
 We're all on a budget (some more strict than others), but spending a little money on a quality product now could give your dog years of fun and independence.

 There are so many cool inventions out there for dogs.
-Here we’ll discuss four that are likely to make your dog’s life as easy as possible: dog wheelchairs, double-sided dog boots, leashes, and dog strollers.
+Here, we’ll discuss four that are likely to make your dog’s life as easy as possible: dog wheelchairs, double-sided dog boots, leashes, and dog strollers.

 Dog wheelchairs allow your pet to go outside and play, just without the strenuous physical activity.
-The Walkin' Wheels Dog Wheelchair is pricey, but it is well made and affords your dog a very high quality of life.
-It’s made for medium to large size dogs and can support anywhere from 70 to 150 pounds.
+The Walkin' Wheels Dog Wheelchair is pricey, but it is well-made and affords your dog a very high quality of life.
+It’s made for medium to large-size dogs and can support anywhere from 70 to 150 pounds.

 This dog wheelchair is veterinarian-approved for dogs that are unable to use their hind legs due to paralysis, amputation, or injury.
 Essentially, it works like a wheelbarrow.
-The dog’s hindquarters are lifted off the ground and wheels replace their hind legs.
+The dog’s hindquarters are lifted off the ground, and the wheels replace their hind legs.
 The dog can still run around, just with a little extra assistance.

 The Walkin’ Wheelchair is great because it is heavy-duty.
-The wheels are twelve inches in diameter and they work well on any terrain.
+The wheels are twelve inches in diameter, and they work well on any terrain.
 Your dog really gets a chance at a second life with this piece of equipment.
 For smaller dogs, the HobeyHove Wheelchair for Small Dogs supports 18 to 40 pounds of weight and works by the same concept as the Walkin' Wheels wheelchair.